Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+how to create a directory called my_dir with permissions 751 in the directory